dimitar-zabaznoski/single-item-storage-dart/single_item_shared_prefs/README.md

 caching for better performance.

-When defining the to/from map converter mind that the map values can only be: number, boolean, string, null, list or a map with string keys.
-As defined in `json.encode` and `json.decode` from the `dart:convert` package.
+When defining the to/from map converter mind that the map values can only be: number, boolean, string, null, list or a map with string keys as defined in `json.encode` and `json.decode` from the `dart:convert` package.

 _This example uses [json_serializable] as Map converter for convenience._